 For that reason, order implies a partial domestication of disorder, which demands a certain amount of tolerance toward exception.
 This is why all management today is understood as "management by exception," and this ability is more and more in demand.
-There is a tacit breaking of the rules that is necessary for thought, action, and Not all rule breaking is an expression of social organization. arbitrariness or selfishness on the part of the actors, just as following the rules does not necessarily imply their correct assimilation (we can see this with outdated laws whose very fulfillment contradicts the spirit of the law, labor strikes that consist of fulfilling work obligations to the extreme, or appealing to the fact of obeying orders to escape responsibility for one's decisions; in addition, rules and procedures can allow one to apologize).
+There is a tacit breaking of the rules that is necessary for thought, action, and social organization.
+Not all rule breaking is an expression of arbitrariness or selfishness on the part of the actors, just as following the rules does not necessarily imply their correct assimilation.
+(We can see this with the dead letter that contradicts the spirit of the law, a form of labor strike that consists of fulfilling work obligations to the extreme, or appealing to the fact of obeying orders to escape responsibility for one's decisions; in addition, rules and procedures can allow one to apologize.)
 There are deviations from the rules that help accomplish exactly what the rules are meant to achieve, in the same way that a literal application of the rules leads to a falsification of the logic of those very rules.
-Breaking the rules is part of order in the same way holes make up fabric, like the net that, according to the definition found in Flaubert's Parrot by Julian Barnes, is a combination of intertwined holes.
+Breaking the rules is part of order in the same way that holes make up fabric, like the net that, according to the definition found in Flaubert's Parrot by Julian Barnes, is a combination of intertwined holes.
 What if order was nothing other than the management of disorder and rules a collection of exceptions?